American exceptionalism: Global leadership and activism

 Yale Law School Dean Harold Hongju Koh has identified what he says is "the most important respect in which the United States has been genuinely exceptional, about international affairs, international law, and promotion of human rights: namely, in its outstanding global leadership and activism."
 He argues:

 To this day, the United States remains the only superpower capable, and at times willing, to commit real resources and make real sacrifices to build, sustain, and drive an international system committed to international law, democracy, and the promotion of human rights.
 Experience teaches that when the United States leads on human rights, from Nuremberg to Kosovo, other countries follow.

-Peggy Noonan, an American political pundit, wrote in The Wall Street Journal that "America is not exceptional because it has long attempted to be a force for good in the world, it tries to be a force for good because it is exceptional."
+Peggy Noonan, an American political pundit, wrote in The Wall Street Journal "America is not exceptional because it has long attempted to be a force for good in the world, it tries to be a force for good because it is exceptional."
+Cheney explores the concept of United States global leadership in his 2015 book.

-Former U.S. Vice President Dick Cheney explores the concept of United States global leadership in a 2015 book on American foreign policy, Exceptional: Why the World Needs a Powerful America, co-authored with his daughter, Liz Cheney, a former official of the U.S. Department of State.

 Frontier spirit

 Proponents of American exceptionalism often claim that many features of the "American spirit" were shaped by the frontier experience.
 In line with historian Frederick Jackson Turner's influential Frontier Thesis, they argue that the American frontier allowed individualism to flourish as pioneers adopted democracy and social equality, and shed centuries-old European institutions such as royalty, standing armies, established churches, and a landed aristocracy that owned most of the land.

 However, the frontier experience was not entirely unique to the United States.
-Other nations also had frontiers, but were not shaped by them nearly as much as America was by its frontier, usually because they were under the control of a strong national government.
+Other nations also had frontiers but were not shaped by them nearly as much as America was by its frontier, usually because they were under the control of a strong national government.
 South Africa, Russia, Brazil, Argentina, Canada, and Australia all had long frontiers, but they did not have "free land" and local control.
 The political and cultural environments were much different since these other frontiers neither involved widespread ownership of free land nor allowed the settlers to control the local and provincial governments, as was the case in America.
 Consequently, their frontiers did not shape their national psyches.
 Each of these nations had entirely different frontier experiences.
-For example, the Dutch Boers in South Africa were defeated in war by Britain.
+For example, the Boers in South Africa were defeated in war by Britain.
 In Australia, "mateship" and working together were valued more than individualism was in the United States.